Welcome to our feature gallery of the Krupina Project by Neopolis!

 One of two small half baths in the second story, this one hold a walk in shower and sink.
-The textured tiles from the master bathroom are also utilized here.
+The textured tiles from the primary bathroom are also utilized here.

 The second bathroom contains a toilet and sink.
-Textured red-brown tile matches the colors used in the master bedroom and bathroom’s wood accents.
+Textured red-brown tile matches the colors used in the primary bedroom and bathroom’s wood accents.